freekh/deputy/README.rst

 - artifacts-results: transform from artifacts to results
 - results-download-file: download the list of results. outputs the location of the files which were downloaded
 - results-coords: transform from results to coords
+- file-dependencies-class:  in a jar or class see all the classes
+- file-declares-class: see which classes a jar declares

 PLANNED:
 - sbt-artifacts: transform a sbt project into artifacts